ForgottenGlory/forgottenglory.github.io/docs/ls3readme.md

 2. If there are any files leftover in the Skyrim Special Edition game folder (Right-click > Properties… > Local Files > Browse Local Files…), delete them.
 3. Install Skyrim: Special Edition.

-Afterwards, you need to disable automatic updates for Skyrim to avoid a random update breaking your copy of the game and therefore the modlist.
+Afterwards, you need to disable automatic updates for Skyrim to avoid a game update breaking your copy of the game and therefore the modlist.

 1. In Steam, set Skyrim: Special Edition to update only when opened.
 (Right-click > Properties… > Updates > Automatic updates > Only update this game when I launch it)
 2. In Steam, disable the Steam Overlay.
 (Right-click > Properties... > General > Enable the Steam Overlay while in-game checkbox)